martincarre/fast-crypto/README.md

  * **compare.js:**
     - Working on comparing prices between markets and take positions.
 Include everything in a new DB or new collection.
 WORK IN PROGRESS

+## Other info:

+This is currently running on a Raspberry Pi 3 Model B.